dudeeeeuy/Last-Stand/README.md

 # Last-Stand

 Defend against endless waves of red circles using the last remaining turret of the XXX army.
-Protect the people of XXX.

-Earn gold and buy upgrades.
+Earn gold by defeating red circles and buy upgrades.

 # To Run the Game